Have you heard of toy rotation? Ever consider giving it a go? We think it is a great way to help you and your family make time together!

 How can toy rotation save your sanity?

-Can swapping toys out really make that much difference?
+Can swapping toys out make that much difference?
 It certainly can!
-As parents, we all know how incredibly frustrating it is to be spending our time tidying up after our kids constantly.
-If you think about it, the more toys that kids have access to, the more toys there will be to tidy up.
+As parents, we all know how frustrating it is to spend time tidying up after our kids constantly.
+If you think about it, the more toys kids access, the more toys there will be to tidy up.
 When kids are faced with ten choices, they will likely feel overwhelmed and flitter between items.
-Give them just two or three options, and they will be more focused and less likely to pick up and drop the toys without actually playing with them.
+Give them two or three options, and they will be more focused and less likely to pick up and drop the toys without actually playing with them.

 Narrowing down the choice will also affect how your kids play.
 By limiting the toys on display, your children will be more likely to carefully select what they want to play with and play with it purposefully.
 When children are challenged to be creative, you will be amazed at what they produce.
 Toy rotation is healthy for their development, as well as their imagination.